ieg-dhr/orcidgraph/README.md

 - src
 ~~~

 Place the data file in the `orcidgraph/cache` directory.
 The file is compressed as a *tar.gz*.
-For the further progress a format that allows accessing single files without extracting the entire archive is needed – *zip* works for this purpose.
+To proceed further, you will need a format that allows accessing single files without extracting the entire archive – *zip* works for this purpose.
 The conversion takes quite some time and it involves extracting the *tar.gz* which is then about 210 GB in size.
-So a little patience is required here and make sure you don't run out of disk space. ;)
+So a little patience is required here, and make sure you don't run out of disk space. ;)

 ~~~bash
 cd orcidgraph/cache